 Chinchillas are unusual and entertaining pet rodents.
-These little creatures have a life span of 12 to 20 years, but that's only if they receive outstanding care.
-Knowing how to care for a chinchilla includes knowing what to feed them, how to house them, and how to spot when they need veterinary care.
+They need a great deal of interaction and have some specific care requirements.
+Knowing how to care for a chinchilla includes understanding what to feed them, how to house them, and how to spot when they need veterinary care.

 When considering a chinchilla as a pet, it's important to know what to expect from their size, lifespan, and basic requirements.
 Review this condensed chinchilla care guide to get an idea of what to expect from this affectionate small pet, then discover an in-depth guide to each area below.

 - Size: 9 to 14 inches long (not including the length of their tail) and 1.1 to 1.8 pounds in weight.

 - Lifespan: 9 to 15 years, on average.

 - Temperament: These small pets are generally curious, playful, and intelligent.
 Your chinchilla can be an affectionate and gentle companion who may enjoy being carried around or cuddled with proper socialization.
 Some owners train their chinchillas to perform tricks and even to use a litterbox.

 - Diet: Timothy hay, hay-based chinchilla pellets, and fresh leafy greens.

 - Housing: Require a large, multi-level wire-mesh cage; minimum size of 4- by 4- by 3- feet.